 As Crater Lake National Park is only about 70 miles from Steamboat Inn, consider adding a short visit to this national landmark before leaving Southern Oregon.
 After departing Steamboat Inn, travel the Volcanic Scenic Byway along the North Umpqua River towards Crater Lake National Park.

-Stay in one of their meticulously restored rooms replicate with antiques and handmade quilts and shared bathrooms or one of the 14 motel-style units located behind the hotel.
+Stay in one of their 10 restored rooms replicated with antiques and handmade quilts and shared bathrooms or one of the 14 motel-style units located behind the hotel.
 The latter option includes kitchenette options, which work well if you wish to prepare some of your meals and keep your beverages and snacks chilled.

 Breakfast is included with B&B stays or can be added for an additional charge if you choose to stay in one of the motel rooms.
 When checking in, be sure to make a dinner reservation at their Dinner House.
 Their signature Prime Rib is a local favorite, especially when paired with a local Southern Oregon red wine.

 Check out reviews of the Prospect Historic Hotel on TripAdvisor.

 Explore Crater Lake

 Before venturing to Crater Lake, get to know this region by spending a day in and around Prospect touring the local waterfalls.
 In particular, check out the Avenue of the Boulders, a visual testament to the power of volcanic eruptions and the strength of water flows.
 Walk among boulders that were thrown all the way from Mt.
 Mazama more than 20 miles away, when it erupted close to 8,000 years ago and formed the crystalline blue Crater Lake.

 While Crater Lake is open year-round, check their website for the latest weather conditions.
 Only the south entrance is plowed to the rim in the winter, and one will likely need to don winter gear for much of the year.
 Save yourself considerable time waiting in line to purchase a day pass by buying your park pass online in advance.